Uberspace/manual/source/web-backends.rst

 specific domain
 ---------------

 You also can setup backends for specific domains.
-Make sure :ref:`your domain <web-domains>` is setup and configured correctly.
+Make sure :doc:`your domain <web-domains>` is setup and configured correctly.

 .. code-block:: console